Chart Color Schemes

 Schofields lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the population of Schofields is estimated at around 24,593, reflecting an increase of 9,380 people since the 2021 Census.
-The population in 2021 was reported as 15,213.
-This growth rate of 61.7% exceeds both the state's (7.8%) and Greater Sydney's figures, marking Schofields as a significant growth leader in the region.
-The increase is inferred from AreaSearch's estimation of the resident population at 21,415 following examination of ABS' latest ERP data release in June 2024, along with an additional 1,719 validated new addresses since the Census date.
-The population density ratio in Schofields is 2,769 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Interstate migration contributed approximately 73.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+The estimated population of the suburb of Schofields is around 24,593 as of February 2026.
+This figure reflects a significant increase since the 2021 Census, which reported a population of 15,213 people.
+The growth of 9,380 people (61.7%) can be inferred from AreaSearch's estimation of the resident population at 21,415, based on an examination of the latest ERP data release by the ABS in June 2024 and validation of 1,719 new addresses since the Census date.
+This results in a population density ratio of 2,769 persons per square kilometer, placing Schofields in the upper quartile relative to other locations assessed by AreaSearch.
+The suburb's growth rate exceeded both the state (7.8%) and Greater Sydney averages since the 2021 census.
+Interstate migration contributed approximately 73.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Considering these projections, Schofields is predicted to experience exceptional growth over the period from 2024 to 2041.
-The area is expected to expand by 28,473 persons by 2041, reflecting an increase of 101.4% in total population over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, demographic trends suggest exceptional growth for the suburb over the period up to 2041.
+Based on aggregated SA2-level projections, Schofields is expected to grow by 19,104 persons by this year, reflecting a gain of 64.0% in total population over the 17-year period.

 Frequently Asked Questions - Population